Rose Marie Augustine

 Rose Marie Augustine is an American environmental justice activist from Tucson, Arizona.
-In 1985, she helped found the group Tucsonians for a Clean Environment to raise awareness about groundwater pollution in the South Side of Tucson, which disproportionately affected low-income and Hispanic neighborhoods.
+In 1985, she helped found the group Tucsonans for a Clean Environment (TCE) to raise awareness about groundwater pollution in the South Side of Tucson, which disproportionately affected low-income and Hispanic neighborhoods.

 Pollution in Tucson

 In 1981, the Pima County Health Department closed seven wells in the South Side of Tucson that were found to have been contaminated with trichloroethylene (TCE).
 This contamination was later attributed to the use of TCE by Hughes Aircraft Co. for cleaning aircraft parts, and then dumping the chemical into Tucson's water beginning in the 1950s.
 In 1983, the Environmental Protection Agency added the Tucson International Airport Area to its Superfund site list due to groundwater pollution.
 However, Pima County and Tucson city officials denied the contamination posed a threat to the health of residents.
 In 1985, the Pima County Health director, Patricia Nolan, blamed residents' health on their lifestyle of bad diets, smoking, and drinking.
 Officials also denied that the TCE levels in the water reached 5 parts per billion, the amount at which the EPA recommends a shut-down; some wells on the South Side were eventually found to have 920 times this amount.